Tishaura Jones: 2021 St. Louis mayoral campaign

 On November 4, 2020, one day after being elected treasurer for a third term, Jones announced her candidacy in the 2021 St. Louis mayoral election, urging her supporters to "say no to business as usual."
 Jones, alongside Cara Spencer, advanced from the primary election and competed in the general election on April 6, 2021.
-Jones defeated Spencer in the runoff, and is the second woman to serve as St. Louis mayor, after incumbent Lyda Krewson, who did not seek re-election.
+Jones defeated Spencer in the runoff, becoming the second woman to serve as St. Louis mayor, after incumbent Lyda Krewson, who did not seek re-election.

-Mayor of St. Louis (2021–present)
+Mayor of St. Louis (2021–2025)

 On April 20, 2021, Jones was sworn in as St. Louis' first African-American female mayor during a ceremony held in the City Hall rotunda.
 That same day, she put forward her administration's budget proposal, which included closing the city's medium-security penitentiary known as The Workhouse.
 On April 23, Jones announced the formation of an advisory panel to assess how to spend funds St. Louis will receive from the federal government through the American Rescue Plan Act of 2021.
 On June 17, the Workhouse was closed, with detainees being moved to the City Justice Center.
+The demolition of the Workhouse began in March of 2025.